 Now starting simultaneously from the k states of M, an appropriate string of length at most k(k-1) will reduce the number of different states to k-1.
 Repeat this (with possibly different input strings in different stages) k-2 more times and the number of states will eventually reduce to one.
-All the input strings combined is a synchronizing sequence of length at most $k(k-1) \times (k-1) < k^3$.
+The concatenation of the input strings from the k-1 stages is a synchronizing sequence of length at most $k(k-1) \times (k-1) < k^3$.